-In March, Been won the world largest prize for tapestry, Cordis Prize for Tapestry with her piece VINE.
+In March, Been won The Cordis Prize for Tapestry, the world largest prize for tapestry, with her piece VINE.
 The prize aims to reward ambition in the field of contemporary weaving all across the weaving spectrum.
 “In the end I felt that VINE is powerful, joyous and accessible.
 It is beautifully woven, deceptively simple, and will delight every visitor to Inverleith House,” Cordis Prize co-founder Miranda Harvey says to BBC.
 Been’s award winning tapestry will be on display at the Inverleith House Gallery in Edinburgh’s Royal Botanic Gardens until 27 May.

 How did you start out with tapestry, and what drew you to it as an art form?

 The interest of weaving started at my Grandmothers’ loom, with traditional rag rug weaving.
 I started my weaving education at the Bergen art and design school in 1969, and since then weaving has been the focus of all my professional work.
 I have also taught weaving, form and colour for almost 20 years, weaving rag rugs and fabrics since the 70s and tapestries since 1983.
 Since then I’ve worked mostly with a vertical loom.